TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedContent/Flexforms/Index.rst

 - There is a Header and Body field on the root level

-- Then, there is a link section where we can add zero to many items, which in turn lets us choose between the item type “Link header” (single field) or “Link” (header + url field)
+- Then, there is a link section where we can add zero to many items, which in turn lets us choose between the item type "Link header" (single field) or "Link" (header + url field)

 |img-45|